Agrippina Japaridze: Family and early years

-Agrippina was born Agrippina Constantines asuli Japaridze in the upper Racha region of Georgia, then part of the Imperial Russia to Constantine Japaridze and Melania Japaridze, both members of the collateral, untitled branch of an old Georgian princely House of Japaridze, that once ruled the Duchy of Racha.
-She had one full sister, Ekaterine Kato, married to Prince Timur Dmitrievich Nakashidze (1853-1905).
-Her father Constantine died young in 1860 when Agrippina was just five years old and her mother Melania moved to Kutaisi with her two daughters, where she remarried to a fellow widowed Georgian nobleman.
-In this new city Agrippina was sent to the St. Nino School (today, School No. 3), where she received her education along with Olympia Nikoladze, sister of Georgian statesman Nikolos Nikoladze and other members of the local nobility and well-off Georgian families.
+Agrippina was born Agrippina Constantines asuli Japaridze in the upper Racha region of Georgia, then part of Imperial Russia to Constantine and Melania Japaridze, members of collateral, untitled branch of Georgian princely House of Japaridze, that once ruled the Duchy of Racha.
+Her father Constantine died young in 1860 when Agrippina was five years old and her mother Melania moved to Kutaisi, where she remarried.
+In this new city Agrippina was sent to the St. Nino School (today, School No. 3), where she received her education along with Olympia Nikoladze, sister of Georgian statesman Nikolos Nikoladze and other members of relatively well-off Georgian families.

 First marriage

-In 1876, at the age of 21, Agrippina married Prince Tariel "Taia" Alexandrovich Dadiani (b.
-1842), grandson of Manuchar II Dadiani, former ruler of the Principality of Mingrelia (1791-1793).
-Tariel was the eldest son of Prince Alexander Dadiani (d.
-1856) and his second wife, Princess Rodam Mikeladze (1820-1856).
-His first wife, Princess Sophia Shervashidze (b.
-1838) had died and left him with four children.
+In 1876, at the age of 21, Agrippina married a Mingrelian Prince Tariel Alexandrovich Dadiani (b.
+1842), the son of Prince Alexander Dadiani (d.
+1856) and Princess Rodam Mikeladze (b.
+1821), whose wife first wife, Princess Sophia Shervashidze (b.
+1838) had passed away and left him with four children.
 Agrippina is thought to have given Tariel at least several children (possibly Miquel, Levanti, and Nino), although this claim is disputed by sources close to the family, with others disagreeing on the number and gender of offspring.
 The marriage was not a particularly happy one, partly due to Prince Dadiani's gambling addiction, which may have played a role in Agrippina's future decisions.